Remember Snowmageddon 2010? Could we experience another historic winter season full of heavy snowfall, bitter cold, and bone-chilling winds?

-We've seen multiple winter predictions for North America for 2018-2019.
+We've seen multiple winter predictions in North America for 2019-2020.
 Thankfully, there are a few trusted sources we use to bring you the most accurate predictions for the season.

-For almost 2 centuries, the Farmer's Almanac has been forecasting the weather with amazing accuracy and has helped millions of people prepare for the worst storms.
+For almost two centuries, the Farmers' Almanac has been forecasting the weather with amazing accuracy and has helped millions of people prepare for the worst storms.

 New England braved a series of late and hard-hitting winter storms at the tail end of last season, leaving many to question what winter has in store for North America this year.
 It looks like winter will return with a vengeance.

-This winter's forecast for the States is expected to be much colder than average in the Midwest, New England, and the Pacific Northwest.
-Heavy snowfall, late-season storms, bitter cold, and a longer winter lie ahead.
+This winter's forecast for the United States is expected to be much colder than average in the Northern Plains, New England, and the Great Lakes regions.
+An earlier and longer winter, heavy precipitation and cold winds, and late-season storms all lie ahead.

 Forecast Image is Courtesy of Farmers' Almanac

-If you already have a snow blower, make sure to spend the time preparing it for the long, wet season expected ahead.
-Check out our guide on how to tune up your snow blower.
+We often hear snow shovelers say they wish they had just gotten a snowblower after a heavy snow season, but we recommend you avoid post-winter regret and make this the year you stop shoveling once and for all.
+If you already have a snowblower, make sure to spend the time preparing it for the long, wet season expected ahead.
+Check out our guide on how to tune up your snowblower.